-Roddy Lanigan explains what it means and what you should do if you’re served with a foreclosure complaint in a recent video on YouTube.
+Roddy Lanigan explains foreclosure and what to consider as next steps after being served with foreclosure complaint in a recent video on YouTube.

 You Don’t Have to Leave Your Home